• Skip to primary navigation

 • Neither has private hospital cover.

-Tax Guide for Couples – Important Point to note
+Tax Guide for Couples – An Important Point to Remember

 Many people think they can just “skip” adding their spouse to their tax return.
-This is a big no-no and the ATO has very sophisticated data matching techniques to work out when a spouse is missing on a tax return.
+This is a big no-no and the ATO uses clever data matching techniques to work out when a spouse is missing on a tax return.

 If you don’t fill out your spouse details, the ATO could amend your tax return and even issue financial penalties for incorrect lodgements.

-It’s therefore important to ensure you and your partner are aware of the tax obligations that come with being in a relationship.
+It’s important to ensure you and your partner are aware of the tax obligations that come with being in a relationship; fortunately, that’s pretty simple in Australia.
+You just have to answer a few questions on your tax return.

-If you’re not sure whether you need to include your partner on your tax return, just ask!
+If you’re not sure whether you need to include your partner on your tax return, just ask Etax support!
 Our expert team of accountants can quickly determine your obligations and help ensure you get your return right.

 Finish your tax return in minutes with Etax